+You know what, here’s a secret.
 People don’t care that much.
 People don’t actually pay that much attention to you.
-They don’t actually care what you’re doing that much, because they’re all wrapped up in their own selves, just like we are.
-If I’m like, “Oh my gosh, what does she think?”
+They don’t actually care what you’re doing because they’re all wrapped up in their own selves, just like we are.
+If I’m thinking, Oh my gosh, what does she think?
 She’s probably thinking about herself like I’m thinking about myself.

 You’re Worried About Disappointing Everyone

-Another main cause of that tension is again mentioned, that fear of disappointing other people.
+Another main cause of that tension is that fear of disappointing other people.
 This is another one to get real on.
 Will your parents be disappointed in you if you make a mistake?
 If so, chat with your parents, because that’s not the point.
 Perfection is not the point.
 I know I’m talking to an audience primarily of Type A perfectionist athletes, gymnasts, swimmers, figure skaters.

 True Champions Make Mistakes

-You guys, who are competitors, same deal.
-Everybody makes mistakes, and the people, those true champions, are the ones who keep getting up, and keep getting up, and keep getting up.
+For those of you who are competitors, same deal.
+Everybody makes mistakes, and the true champions are the ones who keep getting up, and keep getting up, and keep getting up.

 Then there’s the fear of injury.
-If that’s real for you, then do what you’ve got to do.
-Even if you feel ridiculous.
-Crash pads and helmets and I know, those are not things that everybody likes to do, and there’s stigma, but if that’s what’s preventing you from having a strong takeoff is the fear of falling, do what you need to do, to make sure that that risk is mitigated, that risk is taken down, so that your brain can relax a little bit and let your body relax and do what it knows how to do.
+If that’s real for you, then do what you’ve got to do, even if you feel ridiculous.
+Crash pads and helmets – I know those are not things that everybody likes to wear because there’s stigma, but if what’s preventing you from having a strong takeoff is the fear of falling, do what you need to do to make sure that that risk is mitigated, that risk is taken down, and your brain can relax a little bit and let your body relax enough to do what it knows how to do.

 When You Have High Expectations

-You go into that what if thinking as soon as that mistake happens, which then builds, and then the next day, am I going to make them today?
-What if I don’t?
+You go into that “what if” thinking as soon as that mistake happens, which then builds, and then the next day you’re wondering if you’re going to make it, and what happens if you don’t?
 That’s the type of thinking you want to become really aware of, is what is it that happens in my mind when this starts to go south.
 That’s the first thing that I want to tell you.

 1. Get Aware